A National Heritage Treasure

-Almost all manuscripts in the collection have been fully digitised and can be viewed online on Parker on the Web.
+All significant premodern manuscripts in our collection have been fully digitised and can be viewed online on Parker on the Web.

 View in person

 There are regular exhibitions in the Library.
-Public tours are offered by Visit Cambridge on Monday and Thursday afternoons, subject to availability.
-Private tours may also be booked by contacting the Library, and members of the College can visit at other times and bring guests, as long as they arrange this in advance.
+Private tours may be booked through Eventbrite.
+Members of the College can visit at other times and bring guests, as long as they arrange this in advance.

 To book a visit or find out more, please contact

 Donnelley Fellow Librarian